-With phase two, we invited four teams from our Compassionate Impact Grant 2021 Grantee, Food Rescue Alliance, to participate:
+Four teams from our Compassionate Impact Grant 2021 Grantee Food Rescue Alliance also participate:

 - 360 Eats in Tampa, Florida.
 Their programs include mobile food rescue, a mobile gourmet soup kitchen, sustainable catering services, and a compost initiative that works to bridge the gaps between food waste, food insecurity, and sustainability.

 - CAFE Food Rescue in Summit County, Colorado, which redirects food surplus away from landfills and into the hands of those who will consume it.

 - CORMII Community Development Corporation in Reidsville, North Carolina, which has an annual year-long campaign providing food and other essentials to those in need.
 They do this with a calendar of themed monthly collection/giveaway programs.

 - The Food Drive in Massachusetts, which provides hands-on, hyperlocal solutions to food insecurity and food waste by distributing rescued, surplus, and donated food to neighbors in need.

 *Teams must address hunger and food insecurity in order to be eligible for monthly grants.